 - Eat Brain for Memories: Female Dire Wraiths can do this by stabbing the victims with their spike-tipped tongues and sucking out their brains.

 - Even Evil Has Standards: How bad are the Dire Wraiths?
 The Skrulls consider these beings the scum of the universe, hate them even more than the Kree and even aid Earth in attacking a Wraith base.
+It certainly helps that the Dire Wraiths are, in fact, an offshoot of their own, so there's bad blood between them helping said animosity.

 - Face Stealer: The female Dire Wraiths.